Contents

 S Fund

 The S Fund is the Small cap stock Index investment fund.
-This fund matches the performance of the Dow Jones U.S. Completion Total Stock Market Index.
+It tracks the performance of the Dow Jones U.S. Completion Total Stock Market Index.
+This index is made up of small and medium sized companies.

 I Fund